WordPress Dashboard Overview

 Pages – All Pages:

 This section displays the list of your existing WordPress pages.
-With every page, you have option/link to edit, delete or view that post content.
+With every page, you have an option/link to edit, delete or view that post content.

 What are WordPress Pages?